QuaSi-Software/Documentation/docs/gensim_user_manual.md

 In addition to the output profiles, GenSim provides various annual values, key performance indicators, an overview of the building energy balance and the ability to perform sensitivity analyses (see  figure below).

 ![overview of the output sizes](fig/231023_overview.PNG)

+### Important note on the purpose of GenSim

+We envision GenSim as a valuable tool to perform building energy simulations in the early planning stage of projects, when the lack of detailed information plays well into the strengths of GenSim as it does not require great detail to calculate reasonable approximations of the expected energy use.
+In this context some inaccuracies are expected and mostly caused by uncertainty in the values of important parameters.

+**Please keep this in mind and note that we do not endorse GenSim for any specific use, especially not to perform simulations according to standards, to certify a building project's energy system, to predict precise energy costs or to size any energy system component to match exact demands.**

 ### Recent Publication